 In any match of Monaco: What's Yours is Mine there is a good chance someone will end up being this for other players or even the rest of the team.

-In the last act of Rhythm Thief And The Emperors Treasure, Phantom R is forced to fight the real Chevalier Diabolique, who are massive robots.
+In the last act of Rhythm Thief & the Emperor's Treasure, Phantom R is forced to fight the real Chevalier Diabolique, who are massive robots.
 Charlie and Inspector Vergier arrive and help him fight them off.
 Not too long later, Phantom R bursts in and saves Marie from Napoleon, who he proceeds to take down in a sword fight.

 In Chapter 5 of Danganronpa, Naegi gets executed.
 Or not, since Alter Ego turns off the machine just in time to save the day.